nbeaver/chromaprint-playlists/readme.rst

 What this is
 ------------

-This is an extension of the XML Shareable Playlist Format to include Chromaprint acoustic fingerprints.
+This is an extension of the `XML Shareable Playlist Format`_ to include `Chromaprint acoustic fingerprints`_.

 It includes an example of a valid XML shareable playlist: